open/close all folders

 - Both Guardians of the Galaxy films had villains ( a warlord with an infinity stone and a literal celestial God) that were too powerful to let live by the time they were killed.

 - The second Avengers movie had the titular Ultron, who had to go because could make copies of himself and could realistically destroy the whole planet.

 - And again with Hela, from Thor: Ragnarok, who was so powerful that even Thor and Loki together could barely deal any lasting damage.

 - Professor Moriarty from Sherlock Holmes is a good example of this.
 It's implied that Holmes has been fighting him for years, but he and Holmes kill each other at the end of the story that introduces him.
 Were it not for the fan outcry that would have been the last Sherlock Holmes story.
 Moriarty is only referred to in two later stories.

 - The Chairman from Walker, Texas Ranger may qualify.
-He is the head villain - played by Michael Ironside, no less - for a full four-episode Story Arc, puts Walker and his loved ones through the ordeal of their lives, then dies and is never heard from again.
+He is the head villain - played by Michael Ironside, no less - for a full four-episode Story Arc, puts Walker and his loved ones through the ordeal of their lives, then dies.

 - Species 8472 does this in Star Trek: Voyager, starting things off with a spectacular use of The Worf Effect on the Borg (see below) and forcing the Collective into an Enemy Mine with the heroes.